* Finance minister says no deal on Russian aid yet

 By Michele Kambas and Lidia Kelly

-NICOSIA/MOSCOW, March 20 (Reuters) - Cyprus extended a bank lockdown to next week and considered nationalising pension funds on Wednesday, scrambling to avert a financial meltdown after rejecting the terms of a bailout from the European Union and turning to Russia for a lifeline.
+NICOSIA/MOSCOW, March 20 Cyprus ordered banks to stay shut until next week as the government scrambled on Wednesday to avert a financial meltdown after rejecting the terms of a bailout from the European Union and turning instead to Russia for a lifeline.

 With Finance Minister Michael Sarris in Moscow, Russia's finance ministry said Cyprus had sought a further 5 billion euros, on top of a five-year extension and lower interest on an existing 2.5-billion euro loan from Moscow.
 Russia has a special interest, since many of its citizens keep savings in Cyprus.